 Here are figures and calculations you should consider when determining how much life insurance you need to buy in order to protect your loved ones.8 Things to Know About Tobacco Use and Life Insurance

-Everyone wants to get the best life insurance rates possible.
-If you smoke or use any kind of tobacco products, read these tips before you shop around.Why Young People Should—or Shouldn’t—Buy Life Insurance
+If you smoke or use any kind of tobacco products, read these tips before you shop around for life insurance.Why Young People Should—or Shouldn’t—Buy Life Insurance

 Life insurance tends to be viewed as a product that young people—especially single ones who don’t have children—don’t need.
 But there are a number of reasons for them to buy it.Life Changes and Life Insurance: Having a Baby

 There may not be a more compelling reason to buy life insurance than having a baby.
 As is the case with being a parent, though, there's a lot to learn and consider.Life Changes and Life Insurance: Getting Married

 Most married couples without children think they don't need life insurance, but many of them could benefit from it.Life Insurance After Retirement